citp/privacy-policy-historical/m/md/mdj/mdjunction.com.md

-> *The following text is extracted and transformed from the mdjunction.com privacy policy that was archived on 2006-11-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061101124319id_/http%3A//www.mdjunction.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mdjunction.com privacy policy that was archived on 2007-08-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070811042905id_/http%3A//www.mdjunction.com/privacy) for the most accurate reproduction.*

-# MDjunction.com - Healthcare Community.
-Find a Doctor.
-Know Your Doctor.
-Share Experiences.
+# Privacy

-Because we respect your right to privacy, we have developed this Privacy Statement to inform you about our privacy practices for MDjunction.com.
+Because we respect your right to privacy, we have developed this Privacy Statement to inform you about our privacy practices for MDJunction.com.

-This Privacy Policy applies to web sites owned and operated by Doctors 911 Ltd, including the MDjunction.com site.
+This Privacy Policy applies to web sites owned and operated by Doctors 911 Ltd, including the MDJunction.com site.

 **Privacy of reviewers and members**